micmejia/bible-dump/NKJV/Habakkuk/Hab 2.md

 "Behold the proud, His soul is not upright in him; But the just shall live by his faith. ## Woe to the Wicked

 ###### 5
 "Indeed, because he transgresses by wine, _He is_ a proud man, And he does not stay at home.
-Because he enlarges his desire as [^a]hell, And he _is_ like death, and cannot be satisfied, He gathers to himself all nations And heaps up for himself all peoples.
+Because he enlarges his desire as hell, And he _is_ like death, and cannot be satisfied, He gathers to himself all nations And heaps up for himself all peoples.

 ###### 6
 "Will not all these take up a proverb against him, And a taunting riddle against him, and say, 'Woe to him who increases _What_ is not his--how long?
-And to him who loads himself with [^b]many pledges'?
+And to him who loads himself with many pledges'?

 ###### 7
-Will not [^c]your creditors rise up suddenly?
+Will not your creditors rise up suddenly?
 Will they not awaken who oppress you?
 And you will become their booty.

 ###### 8
-Because you have plundered many nations, All the remnant of the people shall plunder you, Because of men's [^d]blood And the violence of the land _and_ the city, And of all who dwell in it.
+Because you have plundered many nations, All the remnant of the people shall plunder you, Because of men's blood And the violence of the land _and_ the city, And of all who dwell in it.

 ###### 9
-"Woe to him who covets evil gain for his house, That he may set his nest on high, That he may be delivered from the [^e]power of disaster!
+"Woe to him who covets evil gain for his house, That he may set his nest on high, That he may be delivered from the power of disaster!

 ###### 10
 You give shameful counsel to your house, Cutting off many peoples, And sin _against_ your soul.